bikerben33/portfolio/docs/source/content-strategy.rst

 validation takes 2-3 days, we were publishing documentation that had not been validated yet.

+To fix this problem, I implemented these process improvements:
+   #.
+Delivered customer-ready documentation at earlier drop date, even if it was not final.
+   #.
+Consolidated validation databases to reduce false hits.
+   #.
+Automated broken link checker.

 .. image:: images/improving.png
    :width: 1500
    :alt: A chart showing the progression of three software releases.
 The first two releases show that
          validation had less than 7 business days to complete validation.
 After Ben Moore implemented process changes, validiation had more than 10 days for validation.

-Implemented changes to shift left:
-   #.
-Deliver customer-ready documentation at earlier drop date, even if it is not final.
-   #.
-Consolidate validation databases to reduce false hits.
-   #.
-Automated broken link checker.

 I implemented a minimum set of documentation standards that enabled our team to